alanmitchell/bmon-website/guide/use-data.md

 Sensor Values report will also show sensor values highlighted red if they are triggering an Alert.

-{: #image5}*The top portion of a Current Sensor Values report (showing the sensor name, most recent reported value and units, the time of the last reported value, and the sensor ID)*{: .small_text}
+*The top portion of a Current Sensor Values report (showing the sensor name, most recent reported value and units, the time of the last reported value, and the sensor ID)*{: .small_text}{: #image5}
 ![]({{ site.baseurl }}/assets/guide/use-data/image5.png)
 <br>

 **Plot Sensor Values over Time**

-{: #image6}*Example of a Plot Sensor Values over Time Graph Used to Measure Temperature of Selected Building Areas over a Period of Months*{: .small_text}
+*Example of a Plot Sensor Values over Time Graph Used to Measure Temperature of Selected Building Areas over a Period of Months*{: .small_text}{: #image6}
 ![]({{ site.baseurl }}/assets/guide/use-data/image6.png)
 <br>